 4. For your pet’s safety, and yours, use a restraint when traveling.

 5. When traveling with your pet, make time for play and potty.

 A lot of what makes road trips fun are the interesting stops along the way.
 Stop every 2-3 hours to give your pet the chance to stretch, walk and relieve themselves.
 Bring their favorite balls and toys and take a few minutes to incorporate training, play and running.
 Find out if there are dog parks or safe places to run along your route.
 This will make travel interesting and fun for pets.

 6. Traveling with your pet by air?
 Know the rules.

 There are regulations and fees associated with flying with a pet.
 Some airlines allow you to bring your pet into the cabin; some don’t.
 Similarly, not all airlines have the same track records for safely transporting pets who travel in cargo.
 Make sure you research this carefully and feel comfortable about your choice before you fly.
 Most airlines have information about traveling with pets right on their websites, but it’s best to call and talk to a representative to make sure you clearly understand the procedures involved.
 Often you will have to book pet travel directly with a representative of the airline anyway.

 7. Always, but especially when traveling, pets should wear ID.

 Safeguard your pet from the unthinkable.
-Invest the time to chip and register your pet or update your pets' registration, and make sure your pet wears a collar and tag with your current phone number on it at all times.
-(Since you're traveling, it should be a number that travels with you, such as a cell phone.)
+Invest the time to chip and register your pet or update your pets’ registration, and make sure your pet wears a collar and tag with your current phone number at all times.
+Since you’re traveling, it should be a number that travels with you, such as a cell phone.